cockroachlabs/open-sourced-interview-process/README.md

 ## Contributing to the Interview Process Guide

-If you’d like to contribute an interview exercise, please follow the template below, then either email it to jobs@cockroachlabs.com or submit a pull request on the repo.
-Please use the following template when submitting an exercise:
+If you’d like to contribute an interview exercise, please follow the template below, then either submit a pull request on the repo or email it to jobs@cockroachlabs.com to be added.

 **Interview Exercise Template:**